c0ldplasma/huetwitchbotconnection/README.md

 # Readme
 The http-API for calling sequences runs on port 8000.
+The response to every http request to the API is defined in the response.txt file (default is a single space character).
 The light sequences are defined in the sequences.json file.

 ## Allowed values for variables in sequences.json